RWKV/RWKV-cpp-node/README.md

 > This is not a pure JS solution, and depends on the [precompiled RWKV.cpp binaries found here](https://github.com/saharNooby/rwkv.cpp)

-> This currently runs purely on your CPU, while that means you can use nearly anything to run it, the downside, you dun get any insane speed up with a GPU (yet)
+> This currently runs purely on your CPU, while that means you can use nearly anything to run it, you also do not get any insane speed up with a GPU (yet)

 # What is RWKV?